near/docs/docs/1.concepts/account-abstraction/chainsig.md

     pub fn sign(payload: [u8; 32], path: String) -> Signature {
 ```

 The signature is calculated on the data payload using a user-provided key.
-The signature output is always the same, as long as the caller and payload remains unchanged.
+The signature's public key is always the same, as long as the caller and the key path remain the same.

 :::info
 The signature is an ECDSA signature on the Secp256k1 curve.